onlabsorg/olojs/README.md

 Depending on the value of the target value, the pointer can appear as one of the following data types: [Item][], [Text][], [Dict][] or [List][].

-Every change made to the local copy of the document gets synchronized with the remote database and with all the other users in real time.

 ### 5. Subscribe to changes
 ```javascript